 Even so, if you like to improvise and plan your trip on the fly, there is the possibility of buying tickets at the box office for these prices:

-To get the most out of your trip to New York you can buy a New York City Tourist Card that offers you a kind of flat rate to visit the most popular attractions in the city.
-With these passes you save time (in queues at the ticket office) and money, since the prices of each ticket are more profitable.
+To get the most out of your trip to New York you can buy a New York City Tourist Card that offers you a sort of flat rate to visit the most popular attractions in the city.
+With these passes you save time (in queues at the ticket office) and money, since the prices of each entrance are more profitable.

 The New York tourist cards that include access to the Museum of Natural History are:

 Which pass to buy?